Rudolf Bikkers: Recognition

 During his career Bikkers has received several awards and honourable mentions, including the A.J.
 Casson Award.
 He was elected member of the Royal Canadian Academy of Arts in 2000 and received the Queen’s Golden Jubilee Medal in 2002.

 His work is part of many public collections at the Art Gallery of Windsor, Art Gallery of Hamilton, and elsewhere.

 Among his fundraising initiatives was in 2000 the AIDS (Artists International Direct Support) Portfolio for Sub-Saharan children affected by HIV/AIDS and in 2002 the RCA/EPSON Painters Portfolio.

-Rudolf Bikkers and his wife Thera have a son and a daughter, all living in Toronto.
+Rudolf Bikkers and his wife Thera had a son and a daughter, all living in Toronto.

+Death

+Bikkers died on February 6, 2023, after undergoing a medically assisted death, following Parkinson's disease.